8 Ways to Improve Your Finance & Bank Advertising with AdWords

 Check out the great example from Chase Bank below.

 In just one AdWords ad they were able to include all of these benefits!

 - 24/7 customer service

 - $0 intro balance transfer free for 60 days

 Finance is an industry where the competition simply can’t be ignored.
 Why?
 Because sales cycles are much longer in the banking industry.

 Remember when we talked about gaining trust a few minutes ago?
 This is something that takes time for prospects, and a lot of that time is spent researching your competition.
 So rather than letting your competitors steal these ripe prospects, you need to outbid them on the SERPs.
 This requires dedicating a chunk of your budget to bidding on competitor keywords.

 Chris informed me that competitive targeting makes up 75% of spend each month for one of his current financial clients.
 “You need to beat your competition in quantity and price to win these prospects over,” says Chris.
 If you’re not familiar with competitive bidding on Google, check out this helpful post for tips on what and what not to do.

 #3.
 Leverage Demographic and Income Targeting

-Looking back on the history of AdWords, it’s always been a bit challenging to match an ad with a user’s search intent, even with keyword match types and negative keywords.
+Looking back on the history of Google Ads, it’s always been a bit challenging to match an ad with a user’s search intent, even with keyword match types and negative keywords.
 This is likely why in September of 2016, Google announced that they were letting advertisers have more control over their audience.
 Similar to targeting options on social platforms like Facebook and Twitter, advertisers can now layer on targeting options like age, gender, and parental status to pursue their audience of interest.